Rhodesia and the United Nations: The Lawfulness of International Concern (with W. Michael Reisman) 62 American Journal of International Law 1 (1968)

 The present organization of government within Rhodesia reflects a highly discriminatory restrictiveness in participation rather than the widest possible sharing.
 The franchise system, which was carried in amended form into the 1961 Constitution, assures the 6% white population dominance in every aspect of internal public order.
 The proclaimed goal of the white settler elite is to maintain this system of domination.
 By the beginning of this decade, white intransigeance had forced the two major nationalist groupings into patterns of counter-racism.
 In the current context of Africa in particular, and the entire third world in general, the intensification of this conflict could only increase the critical threat in the situation.

 Date of Authorship for this Version

 McDougal, Myres S. and Reisman, W. Michael, "Rhodesia and the United Nations: The Lawfulness of International Concern" (1968).
 Faculty Scholarship Series.
-Paper 2578.
+2578.